Our employment lawyers offer pragmatic, strategic advice

 Learn more about employment contract review.

 Our employment solicitors can also represent you to ensure that your case is most effectively presented, that you are afforded procedural fairness, and that all policies, the terms of your contract (including both express and implied terms of your contract) and relevant workplace laws are complied with.

 Learn more about employment investigations.

-Employment contract problems can also be at the root of formal grievances with your employer.
-Our lawyers can guide you through the grievance process from start to finish to ensure procedures followed are correct and fair.
+Employment contract problems can be at the root of formal grievances with your employer.
+Our expert lawyers can guide you through the grievance process from start to finish to ensure procedures followed are correct and fair.

 Learn more about grievance processes.